Brethren in Christ Church

-The Brethren in Christ Church (BIC) is a River Brethren Christian denomination with roots in the Mennonite church, Radical Pietism, and Wesleyan holiness.
+The Brethren in Christ Church (BIC) is a River Brethren Christian denomination.
+Falling within the Anabaptist tradition of Christianity, the Brethren in Christ Church has roots in the Mennonite church, with influences from the revivals of Radical Pietism and the holiness movement.
 They have also been known as River Brethren and River Mennonites.
-The Canadian denomination is called Be In Christ.
+The Canadian denomination, which formerly shared a name with its American counterpart, is now called Be In Christ.